libu2548/cr10core/README.md

 It was already a fairly large printer (315mmx315mmx400mm) compared to something like an Ender 3, but I quickly started running into its limitations

-i already heavily modified this one with bigger motor, an enclosure and a direct drive extruder but was still limited by material printing (only petg and pla) and speed
+i already heavily modified this one with much bigger motor, an enclosure and a direct drive extruder but was still limited by material printing (only petg and pla) and speed.

 So I decided to build my own printer.

 Not a Voron.Not a Bambu Lab.Not a Snapmaker.

-The goal was much simpler:
+the printer i wanted didn't existed yet, i was run by the idée :

 > **Build the best large-format printer I could, using what I already had : salvaged parts from my last printer and a lot of time.**

 What started as a way to get around the limitations of my CR-10S Pro V2 slowly turned into a much bigger project.